alpiepho/scoreboard_tap_tn2/README.md

 Then see INSTALL instructions below.

+WARNING: this server app was disabled as of 1/14/2024.
+The code should be usable if re-deployed.

 ## SYSTEM OVERVIEW

 This application is part of a system that expands the typical scoring keeping phone application.